You can send money overseas through internet banking for business using either a telegraphic transfer or an international direct credit.

 You can include reference details with the payment so it can be easily identified in the recipient’s bank statement (this can’t be done with international direct credits).

 With international direct credits, no fees will be charged at the receiving end of the transaction, so the full amount you send will arrive in the recipient’s account.
-It's a bit slower than telegraphic transfers and is only available if you're paying someone in the UK, Australia or Canada.
+It's a bit slower than telegraphic transfers and is only available if you're paying someone in the UK or Australia.

 It can take three to five business days to arrive in the account, depending on the country you’re sending money to.